-Do you want to understand the science behind crime scene investigation, develop your laboratory skills and be trained in the delivery of expert witness testimony?
+Do you want to understand the science behind crime scene investigation, develop your laboratory skills and learn how to deliver expert witness testimony?
 Then choose our top-ranked Forensic Science degree.

 This programme is designed for students who do not meet the requirements for direct entry to Stage 1 of our degree courses, and is an excellent conversion course for applicants who have shown academic ability in non-science subjects.

-You'll graduate with in-depth knowledge of the theory behind the science, supported by practical experience gained in simulated crime scenes and court cases, major incident exercises that unfold in real time and in our outstanding laboratories.
-You'll also discover how the skills you gain can be applied within archaeology and in the food and pharmaceutical industries.
+You'll graduate with in-depth knowledge of the theory behind the science.
+Much of your learning will be gained through simulated crime scenes, court cases and major incident exercises that unfold in real time in our outstanding laboratories.
+You’ll also discover how you can apply your skills to the field of archaeology and within the food and pharmaceutical industries.

 This course is fully accredited by The Chartered Society of Forensic Science.

-Your Forensic Science degree opens the door to lots of exciting careers; taking a professional placement year helps you discover some of those options.
+Your Forensic Science degree opens the door to lots of exciting careers; taking a Year in Industry helps you discover some of those options.

-We're ranked 1st in The Guardian University Guide 2023 and 3rd in The Complete University Guide 2024.
+We're ranked 2nd in The Complete University Guide 2025.

 Forensic Science student Luke Ryde has spent a lifetime planning his career path, discover why Kent was part of his plan.